Ali30mhi/git_interpreter/README.md

 # git_interpreter
-A translator for Force language, which also uses Git
+A translator for Forth language, which also uses Git